 - Proof of residence.
 (This can be copy of valid and notarized lease/rent agreement, or copy of recent electricity/telephone bill).

 - An Indemnity Bond on 100 rupee stamp paper, signed by the spouse (this requires specific wording which the FRRO will provide you with).

 - Report from the relevant local police station about marital status, including observations, confirmation of living together, and security clearance.
 (The FRRO will arrange this).

 Steps in the Application Process

 It normally takes a couple of months for the process to be completed, so it's usually necessary to apply for an extension of your Tourist Visa along with the conversion of the Tourist Visa into an X-Visa.

 The FRRO will normally grant an initial three month extension of the Tourist Visa.
 They will register you and issue you with a resident's permit.
 They will then conduct an investigation as to whether you're actually married and living together at your stated address.
 This involves a police verification being undertaken.

 The police will visit your home and prepare a report and submit it to the FRRO.
 (This is where matters can get challenging, with the police not turning up to carry out the investigation or reports not being received by the FRRO).

 After Two Years: Applying for an OCI Card

-It's not possible to apply for Indian citizenship unless you've been living in India for at least seven years (and for anyone who comes from a more developed country, it's not an attractive option anyway due to the restrictions that come with having an Indian passport).
+It's not possible to apply for Indian citizenship unless you've been living in India for at least seven years (and for anyone who comes from a more developed country, citizenship is not an attractive option anyway due to the restrictions that come with having an Indian passport).
 The next best thing is an OCI (Overseas Citizen of India) Card, which grants working rights along with most other rights of an Indian citizen (except voting and buying agricultural land).
 It has lifetime validity and does not require the holder to be registered with the FRRO.